SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 3. If you need it: assign "Deer" entity to a layer.
 Whatever...
 It doesn't concern us since, in our model, time has no effect on deer.

-4. Open "Extensions > Layers In Time".
+4. Open "Extensions > Layers In Time > Open Layers Editor".
 Input these dates for "Spring-Summer-Autumn" layer: 03/20 - 12/20.
 Input these dates for "Winter" layer: 12/21 - 03/19.
 (By the way, this plugin handles overlap on two years or two days.)
 Save changes.

 5. Open "Shadows" panel.
 Move date cursor somewhere between March 20 and December 20.
 Create a scene.
 Move date cursor between December 21 and March 19.
 Create a scene.